 A GFCI and AFCI breaker comes with a white neutral wire attached to it.
 This wire is connected to the neutral bar in the electrical panel.
 The circuit neutral wire is connected to the GFCI or AFCI breaker.
 Ground is not shown in these diagrams.

 TROUBLESHOOTING CIRCUIT BREAKERS ARE DONE ON AN OPEN LIVE ELECTRICAL PANEL AND SHOULD ONLY BE DONE BY A QUALIFIED ELECTRICIAN.
-REMOVING WORKING ON A LIVE ELECTRICAL PANEL RUNS THE RISK OF ELECTROCUTION OR SEVERE ARC FLASH!!!
+WORKING ON A LIVE ELECTRICAL PANEL RUNS THE RISK OF ELECTROCUTION OR SEVERE ARC FLASH!!!
 THESE INSTRUCTIONS ARE FOR REFERENCE ONLY.

-There are two tests for breakers, voltage and current.
+An electrician can run two tests for breakers, voltage and current.

 Voltage test -